-(a) If an acceptable ambient level in Rule .1104 of this Section is exceeded because of emissions of two or more facilities and if public exposure is such that the commission has evidence that human health may be adversely affected, then the Commission shall require the subject facilities to apply addition controls or to otherwise reduce emissions.
-The type of evidence that the Commission shall consider shall include one or more of the following:
+(a) If an acceptable ambient level in 15A NCAC 02D .1104 is exceeded because of emissions of two or more facilities and if public exposure is such that human health may be adversely affected, the Commission shall require the subject facilities to apply additional controls or to otherwise reduce emissions.
+In considering whether human health may be adversely affected, the Commission shall consider one or more of the following:

-(b) The allocation of the additional reductions shall be based on the relative contributions to the pollutant concentrations unless the owners or operators agree otherwise.
+(b) The allocation to the facilities of additional controls or reductions shall be based on their relative contributions to the pollutant concentrations unless the owners or operators agree otherwise.

 (c) The owner or operator of a facility shall not be required to conduct the multi-facility ambient impact analysis described in Paragraph (a) of this Rule.
-This type of analysis shall be done by the Division of Air Quality.
+This type of analysis shall be done by the Division.
 In performing its analysis, the Division shall:

-(6) only consider impacts of a facility=s emissions beyond the premises of that facility.
+(5) only consider impacts of a facility's emissions beyond the premises of that facility.

 History Note: Authority G.S.
 143‑215.3(a)(1); 143‑215.107(a)(3),(5); 143B‑282;